 “Rabbi” means “my great one” or “my master,” a teacher of the law.
 The title had only recently come into use as a technical term for an authorized Jewish teacher-sage.

 As for you, do not be called ‘Rabbi.’
 You have but one teacher, and you are all

 brothers.
 Call no one on earth your father; you have but one Father in heaven.
 Do not be called ‘Master’; you have but one master, the Messiah.

-Jesus declares that such pomposity should have no place among his followers.
-His is to be community of equals, and so his followers must shun any titles that implied status.
+Jesus rejects three honorary titles, declaring that such pomposity should have no place among his followers.
+His is to be a community of equals, and so his followers must shun any titles that implied status.

 The greatest among you must be your servant.
 Whoever exalts himself will be humbled; but whoever humbles himself will be exalted.

 The passage concludes with a reversal of fortunes, the kind of shocking statement so characteristic of Jesus’ teachings.
 Rather than seeing themselves as wielding power and authority over others, even if they have legitimate power and authority, they must regard themselves as servants, that is, acting for the other’s good.